plausible/website/_articles/plausible-privacy-focused-google-analytics-alternative.md

 ## You can self-host Plausible Analytics

-Plausible Analytics is open-source and you can [self-host it on your own server](https://plausible.io/blog/self-hosted-web-analytics-beta).
-Both our Cloud and our Self-Hosted products are completely equal.
-There's no special paid commercial version with better or more complete features.
+Plausible Analytics is open source and you can self-host it on your own server.

-The difference is that the Self-Hosted version you need to install, maintain and manage on your own server while the Cloud version we manage for you so you don't have to worry about anything.
+The main difference between Plausible Analytics in the cloud and the self-hosted version is that the self-hosted version you need to install, maintain and manage on your own server while the cloud version we manage for you so you don't have to worry about anything.
+You can see [all the differences here](https://plausible.io/self-hosted-web-analytics).

 ## Sounds like an interesting alternative to you?

 If this sounds interesting to you, you can try out Plausible Analytics on your website.
-We have a completely free and unlimited usage 30-day trial.
-No credit card required either.
+We have a completely free 30-day trial.
+No credit card is required.
 You can [start your free trial here](https://plausible.io/register).

 As we're very lightweight, you can even run Plausible alongside your current analytics provider, test things and only remove the other script after you're completely happy with what Plausible provides.
 Enjoy!